doenerium6969/doenerium-fixed/README.md

 >
 > Sends all files to your discord webhook in beautiful embeds and a structured zip file
 >
-> Automatic obfuscation when building (12 sec to build exe)
+> Automatic obfuscation when building (12 sec to build exe | 30-40mb)

 <a id="screenshot"></a>